 - The content is valuable or interesting

-- Users want to rewatch or understand it better
+- Viewers want to rewatch it or understand it better

 - The message resonates

-Exits happen when users leave the story viewer completely.
-This is often one of the clearest indicators that something in the experience caused viewers to disengage.
+Exited counts the moments viewers close the Story viewer completely.
+Some exits are natural, since everyone stops watching eventually.
+But a spike on a specific slide is one of the clearest signs that something in the experience caused viewers to disengage.

 Common causes include: